WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ##<a id="probabilisticanalysis">Probabilistic Analysis</a>

 __Probabilistic analysis__ is the use of probability in the analysis of problems.
 We can use this in analyzing the running time of an algorithm or we can use it to analyze other quantities, such as who to hire.
+We have some examples:

+*  Determine the probability that in a room of k people, two of them share the same birthday.
+*  What happens when we randomly toss balls into bins
+*  Where 'streaks' of consecutive heads come from when we flip coins

 ####<a id="hiringproblem">The Hiring Problem</a>